Hank Pym: The Last Avengers Story

 In an alternate future in the miniseries The Last Avengers Story #1-2 (November 1995), Ultron wishes for a decisive victory over the Avengers.
 After eliminating the team, he has Hank Pym gather a new group.
 After recruiting other heroes and mercenaries, Pym leads them to victory though fatalities are heavy on both sides.

 Ultimate Marvel

-An alternate universe variant of Hank Pym from Earth-1610 appears in Ultimate Marvel.
+An alternate universe version of Hank Pym from Earth-1610 appears in Ultimate Marvel.
 This version is a former member of the Ultimates who gained his abilities from experimenting on his wife Janet van Dyne.
 He is later killed by the Multiple Man before being resurrected by the Maker and High Evolutionary.

 Ultimate Universe

-During the "Ultimate Invasion" storyline, Maker traveled to Earth-6160 and remade it into his own image, creating a new world order ruled by himself and his Council.
-The Maker's memory log states that Hank Pym is inactive.

-It is later stated the Maker ruined Pym's experiments with Pym Particles, which left him with brain damage enough that he doesn't remember doing them or the occurring of his impairing.
-Hank and Janet operate an extermination service as a couple where they deal with an infestation at a Hoboken restaurant.
-They find a family of Moloids as they recommend to its owner to enlist a relocation service for them.
-Afterwards, they are confronted by the Ultimates.
-They assume the alias of Giant-Man and Wasp when the Ultimates are attacked by Henri Duggary of Maker's Council and his army where most of them are stepped on by Giant-Man.
-Both of them join the Ultimates afterwards.
+An alternate universe version of Hank Pym appears in the Ultimate Universe imprint.
+This version's experiments were sabotaged by the Maker, leaving him with brain damage.
+In the present, Pym and his wife Janet operate an extermination service until they are recruited into the Ultimates, respectively assuming the Giant-Man and Wasp identities.